performancecopilot/grafana-pcp/src/datasources/redis/README.md

 the Redis time-series database (local or remote) for persistent storage.

 ### Grafana Installation and configuration on Fedora FC29 or later:
- * grafana is now in the 'updates' repo on Fedora F29 and later.
+ * Grafana is now in the 'updates' repo on Fedora F29 and later.
  * To install grafana: `dnf install grafana`
  * enable and start the grafana service: `systemctl enable grafana-server; systemctl start grafana-server`